 3) Use every day items to decorate

 Have a good look at what’s inside your (kitchen) cupboards and you may be surprised at how many items you will find, that can be used for decoration.
 Think of trays, containers, vases, bowls etc. They may be in wood, glass, metal or ceramic and will add colour, texture and dimension.
 You can use them to place flowers, potpourri, candles, decorative balls, candy and more.
 You may also wish to create clusters of items, for instance glass vases in different shapes and sizes, to decorate.
-You will be surprised what you can do with what you’ve got!
+And you will be surprised what you can do with what you’ve got!
 Be creative and think outside of the box.
 And, remember, when buying new everyday items, look at them with a critical eye and ask yourself: ‘Would I want to show or hide this?’

 4) Small changes with major impact

 I often get asked how to change the look of a room without changing major pieces of furniture.
 Home accessories can easily be (ex)changed.
 Changing the cushion covers and/ or (spray) painting some accessories or even small pieces of furniture, will immediately change the look and feel of your space without breaking the bank.
 You can either create a monochromatic colour scheme, using the same colour throughout or a contrasting colour scheme.
 If you are unsure about what colours best suit you and your home, I suggest creating a mood board.

 5) Add some oomph to your walls

 There are many ways to decorate your walls.
 Personally, I like creating a feature wall.
 This can be done by painting the wall in a different colour than the rest, by wallpapering the wall or simply by hanging some beautiful art or photography.
 You could choose one large painting or create a gallery wall with several paintings or pictures in different shapes and sizes.
 Whenever I help design the homes of families, they usually love the idea of a picture wall displaying a range of family pictures over the years.